Protestant Protective Association: Ontario

+Many had spoken out against the PPA’s goal of exclusion of Roman Catholics from political power when it had been issue in Britain.
+Such statements including those by Lord Palmerston and Earl Grey, who said the PPA’s goal of exclusion of Roman Catholics from political power was an abridgement of Catholics’ freedom and civil rights, were quoted in a Canadian anti-PPA publication published in 1895.

 Federal

 The PPA ran several candidates in Ontario for the 1896 federal election as a protest against the Conservative Party's conflicted position on the Manitoba Schools Question.
 The PPA failed to win any seats in the House of Commons of Canada, but was instrumental in defeating Conservative candidates in four of the five ridings in which it nominated candidates.